quii/learn-go-with-tests/databases.md

 This keeps our package _extendible_.
 With this structure, if a consumer of our `package`'s API wanted to use a different storage method, say, a `NoSQL` database, `AWS S3` file storage or simply a different database (like `MySQL`), they could do so by creating their storage object and having it implement our `Storer` interface, then they can simply plug it into our package level functions (like `Migrate`) and trust they will work (as the _behavior_ is still the same).

 The `go` standard library is full useful interfaces like this.
-A couple of excellent examples are the `encoding/json` package [`Marshaler`](https://golang.org/pkg/encoding/json/#Marshaler) and [`Unmarshaler`](https://golang.org/pkg/encoding/json/#Unmarshaler) interfaces. `encoding/json` has ensured these interfaces are implemented by all standard types, but if you want a certain behavior, simply implement these interfaces in your custom type and encoding will work.
+A couple of excellent examples are the `encoding/json` package [`Marshaler`](https://golang.org/pkg/encoding/json/#Marshaler) and [`Unmarshaler`](https://golang.org/pkg/encoding/json/#Unmarshaler) interfaces.
+The `Go` development team has ensured these interfaces are implemented by all standard types, but if you want a certain behavior for a custom type, simply have your custom type implement these interfaces and `JSON` encoding will work.

 With this mindset, we should aim to write functions to `Create`, `Retrieve`, `Update`, `Delete` and `List` books, with those same names.
-These verbs will perform all kinds of validation, and, if they pass, then call the `Storer` methods by the same name.
+These verbs will perform all kinds of validation, and, if they pass, then call the `Storer` methods by the same (or similar) name.

 In the `SQL` migration, We created a table called `books`, with columns called `id`, `title` and `author`.
 Let`s create a struct to hold these objects before we get into testing.